200427-Revature-Training/michel_charles_p1/readme.txt

 Project 1

-We are tasked to program an web application with interactive user experience.
+We are tasked to program a web application with interactive user experience.

 Technologies used are as follows:
 - NodeJS